- #Mobile app development

 Search

 Any social media app won’t be complete without a proper search feature.
-Users are always looking for something; thus, we suggest providing them with special filters in terms of people, locations, news, jobs, etc. Such options can narrow down users’ search in accordance with the chosen type of app.
+Users are always looking for something; thus, we suggest providing them with special filters in terms of people, locations, news, jobs, etc. Such options can narrow down users’ searches in accordance with the chosen type of app.

 Push Notifications

 Undoubtedly, users need to be notified regarding everything that happens in relation to their profile.
 However, there is a fine line between irritating the user and informing them.
-It’s necessary to include a push notification settings panel that will enable to mute, disable, decline, and do other crucial actions with notifications.
+It’s necessary to include a push notification settings panel that will enable mute, disable, decline, and do other crucial actions with notifications.

 Explore our mobile app development services and approach to functionality implementation.